thomasbergernz/treadl/mobile/README.md

 The application is written in Dart using the Flutter framework.

-The mobile app currently supports only a subset of the features of the web app, and is largely useful only for the groups functionality.
+The mobile app currently supports only a subset of the features of the web app, and is largely useful only for the groups functionality and for adding images to projects when out and about.

 ## Start